paritoshbansal/Ridge-and-Lasso-Regression/README.md

 To check whether the model is overfitted model or not.

 # Conclusion:-
-we are having good accuracy score in both lasso and ridge regression that means our model is not overfitted.
+Their is no changes in accuracy score that means our model is not overfitted.